Primary schools potential closure / merger plans

 Proposed closures

-Schools that may close in September 2024 are:
+Schools to close in September 2024 are:

 • De Beauvoir Primary School